Dosage Form: emollient cream

 Prednicarbate is a practically odorless white to yellow-white powder insoluble to practically insoluble in water and freely soluble in ethanol.

-Each gram of Prednicarbate emollient cream 0.1% contains 1.0 mg of Prednicarbate in a base consisting of white petrolatum USP, purified water USP, isopropyl myristate NF, lanolin alcohols NF, mineral oil USP, cetostearyl alcohol NF, aluminum stearate, edetate disodium USP, lactic acid USP, and magnesium stearate DAB 9.
+Each gram of Prednicarbate cream 0.1% (emollient) contains 1.0 mg of Prednicarbate in a base consisting of white petrolatum, purified water, isopropyl myristate, lanolin alcohols, mineral oil, cetostearyl alcohol, aluminum stearate, edetate disodium, lactic acid, and magnesium stearate.

 In common with other topical corticosteroids, Prednicarbate has anti-inflammatory, antipruritic, and vasoconstrictive properties.
 In general, the mechanism of the anti-inflammatory activity of topical steroids is unclear.
 However, corticosteroids are thought to act by the induction of phospholipase A2 inhibitory proteins, collectively called lipocortins.
 It is postulated that these proteins control the biosynthesis of potent mediators of inflammation such as prostaglandins and leukotrienes by inhibiting the release of their common precursor arachidonic acid.
 Arachidonic acid is released from membrane phospholipids by phospholipase A2.